-You can add custom CSS in both Gutenberg and Elementor.
+You can add custom CSS to both Gutenberg and Elementor.

 Elementor lets you create custom headers, footers, and archive pages.
-But now you can also create custom headers, footers, and pages through Gutenberg in WordPress Full site editing.
+Now you can also create custom headers, footers, and pages through Gutenberg in WordPress Full site editing.

-Gutenberg is compatible with any themes and plugins.
+Gutenberg is compatible with all themes and plugins.
 However, Elementor sometimes has problems with unsupported themes and plugins, which you can solve with additional coding and developer support.

 Page Loading Speed

 Page loading speed is one of the important factors for a website’s user experience.
-Every second counts, so a little slower page loads may lose the website audience.
+Every second counts, so a slightly slower page load may lose the website audience.

 Gutenberg is super fast as it is built into the core system of WordPress.
 But Elementor is slower than Gutenberg as it is a third-party plugin.

 Gutenberg is a very lightweight text editor and doesn’t load any files or code unnecessarily.
 But Elementor has many external scripts, parallax effects, and dynamic elements that increase loading time.

 A cool feature of Gutenberg is its Server-side rendering, which speeds up page loading by doing most of the work on the server.
 However, Elementor has dynamic asset loading and page compression features to load pages faster.